Skarżyński: Russian military service

+The Skarzhinsky family served the Russian Empire with distinction.
+Their service brought them admiration from Catherine the Great who rewarded them handsomely for their service.

 Mikhail Kazimierz Skarzhinsky entered Russian military service in 1733.
 Mikhail was a centurion of the 1st Lubny Regimental Hundred (1737-1750) as a language translator.

 Mikhail Mikhailovich Skarzhinsky (1742 - 1804) began his service in 1761 as a military clerk, a centurion of the 2nd Lubny regimental hundred (1765-1773), from 1783 onward a bunchuk comrade of the Lubny regiment.

 Ivan Mikhailovich Skarzhinsky (1749 - 1806?) began his service in 1769 as a clerk, a cornet of the Lubny Regimental Hundred (1773 - 1787), Zolotonosha District Marshal of the Nobility, since 1780 a Bunchuk comrade.
 He was married to Elena Grigorievna Zakrevskaya.

 Major General Pyotr Mikhailovich Skarzhinsky(1747 - 1805) was born in the Poltava region and devoted his life to military service.
 General Pyotr Mikhailovich Skarzhinsky would be decorated with the Order of St. Vladimir of the 2nd degree and the Order of St. George of the 4th degree which was the highest military decoration of the Russian Empire.
 In 1787, Pyotr Skarzhinsky showed extraordinary courage when, in early October, Suvorov's troops defeated the Turks, taking the fortress near Ochakov.
 The commander of the 2nd Bug Regiment, Colonel Pyotr Mikhailovich Skarzhinsky, was seriously wounded in the chest.
 Having recovered from his wounds, a year later he again distinguished himself under the banner of Suvorov during the assault on Ochakov, for which he was awarded the Order of St. George.
 He was also Commander of the Astrakhan Cossack Regiment.
 He served in the Russian-Turkish war of 1768-1774 and the Russian-Turkish war of 1787-1791.
 He would later become the Governor of Caucasian Governorate 1793-1796.
 In 1775, Pyotr Mikhailovich Skarzhinsky received from Catherine the Great more than 6000 acres of land in the Russian Empire for his service to Russia.
 There was also a monument to Pyotr in Odessa.

 A soldier of the Astrakhan Cossack Army.
 Major General Pyotr Mikhailovich Skarzhinsky was a highly decorated commander of the Astrakhan Cossack Army.